 Beat the queues (and closing branches) by depositing a cheque with a mobile banking app.

-Last summer I got a cheque for the first time in years and year.
-Suffice to say they’re pretty rare nowadays.
-But it did give me a chance to try out an online banking feature I’ve been unable to use before.
+Normally that would mean a visit to the bank, but it actually gave me a chance to try out an online banking feature I’ve been unable to use before.

 How to pay in a cheque with your banking app